-Epidemic-prone infectious diseases still pose a serious public health threat in many countries and the risk of the spread of infectious diseases has increased due to global travel and trade.
+Epidemic-prone infectious diseases pose a serious public health threat in many countries and the risk of the spread has increased due to global travel and trade.
 Hemorrhagic fever viruses like Lassa Virus, Yellow Fever Virus, Rift Valley Fever Virus, Marburg Virus, and Ebola Virus, which belong to the high and highest risk groups 3 and 4, are either endemic or frequently cause epidemic outbreaks in parts of Sub-Saharan Africa.
 These outbreaks pose serious challenges to local health services and international organizations such as the World Health Organization (WHO), Médecins Sans Frontièrs (MSF) and the international scientific community.
-Most important of all, these infections may have high a lethality, patients suffering from these infections take long time to recover, and communities may be left devastated by them.
+Most important of all, these infections may have high lethality rates, patients suffering from these infections take long time to recover, and communities may be left devastated by them.

-Therefore the EuropAid – DG Development and Cooperation (DevCo) office of the European Commission has set up the collaborative project "Establishment of Mobile Laboratories up to Risk Group 4 in Combination with CBRN Capacity Building in Sub-Saharan Africa" (Project reference: IFS/2011/272-372).
-The project, which is to last four years, will increase the capacity in Europe and Africa to respond to infectious disease outbreaks and will strengthen the collaboration between scientists on both continents.
+The European Commission`s Directorate General for Development and Cooperation (DG-DevCo) has set up the collaborative project "Establishment of Mobile Laboratories up to Risk Group 4 in Combination with CBRN Capacity Building in Sub-Saharan Africa" (Project reference: IFS 2011/272-372).
+The project lasted four years (2011 – 2015) and established field deployable laboratory capacity and trained scientists and technicians in Europe and Africa to respond to infectious disease outbreaks and it strengthened the collaboration between scientists on both continents.